 CBAP certification exam is tough and it requires a systematic preparation approach in order to crack it.
 You can read the CBAP preparation approach: Step by Step.
 You can also go through Mrinalika’s successful CBAP v3 journey or the CBAP preparation approach of Manoj Kulkarni.

 Key Tips for CBAP Exam Preparation

 - Set a target date for the exam and make it a practice in order to read BABOK/other guides on a daily basis without fail.
 Try to spend more time on weekends.

 - Practice sample tests in a phase-wise manner.
-Try with Chapter-wise tests first to get hold on all chapters, then scenario-based and case study tests and finally complete simulation exams.
+Try with Chapter-wise tests first to get a hold of all chapters, then scenario-based and case study tests, and finally complete simulation exams.

 - Keep monitoring your performance in simulation exams.
 Till you start to consistently score 80-85% in simulation exams, read and practice more.

 - As a result, Try and identify study groups on professional platforms.
 Join these groups in order to gain value from each other’s knowledge and experience.